mxslk/DebugYourPain/content/docs/main_posts/practice/pillars_of_practice.md

 - Pain Reprocessing Therapy's [The Way Out](https://www.amazon.com/Way-Out-Revolutionary-Scientifically-Approach/dp/059308683X&ved=2ahUKEwjXjKT4y_eIAxWoLzQIHfqTCMQQFnoECEUQAQ&usg=AOvVaw0YOIYV8HlwDINNBGLPi71I)
 - Shinzen Young's [Break Through Pain](https://www.amazon.com/Break-Through-Pain-Step-Step/dp/B001CB6A0A)

+If you that would like personalized support, we also offer [one-on-one coaching](https://tally.so/forms/w71AAP/edit).

 [^1]: A large enough codebase, like the human being, also has the properties of a complex system.